 The goal is to add support for Vue 3 while minimizing the effort for teams to upgrade.

-For more information on MDS support for Vue 3, see this blog post where we answer questions about Dart Sass, Vite, the Vue Composition API, and other details.
+For more background on MDS support for Vue 3, see this blog post where we answer questions about Dart Sass, Vite, the Vue Composition API, and other details.